oils-for-unix/oils/doc/ref/chap-builtin-cmd.md

 Evaluates a conditional expression and returns 0 (true) or 1 (false).

-Note that [ is the name of a builtin, not an operator in the language.
-Use 'test' to avoid this confusion.
+Note that `[` is the name of a builtin, not an operator in the language.
+Use `test` to avoid this confusion.

 String expressions: